 Supportive policies and legal frameworks are further pivotal enablers for implementing NbS although legal frameworks are predominantly mentioned as crucial for potentially enhancing NbS uptake instead of citing specific legal mechanisms that have proven to be effective.
-This can be attributed to the aforementioned lack of NbS-specific policies in Europe (Calliari et al., 2022) and sparse national NbS-specific action plans and guidelines.
 One precedent-setting case (good practice case 4) is recent legislation in Norway that provides guidance for public authorities to consider NbS as an alternative to grey solutions.
 This legislation addresses the mismatch between ambition and action regarding NbS, which has been a theme in several studies (Calliari et al., 2022; EEA, 2021).
+While there are recent EU policies that will be crucial to promoting the protection of nature and the adoption of NbS including the EU Climate Law and the Nature